 Scythe is a very tight engine-building game.
 You start with only a few workers, and by cultivating the land for iron, food, oil, and wood your workforce and economy will slowly grow, allowing you to spread out more, build mechs, and various structures.
 All of which will help earn those valuable victory points.

 Because you can’t perform the same action twice in a row, you’ve got to carefully plan ahead to make sure you’ve got the right resources at the right time.
 But watch out, because other players can steal them from you in battle!
+But, while it includes combat, it’s primarily about optimizing your economy.

 6. Clans of Caledonia